 11. What about new items of machinery or equipment?

 Our insurance cover is adequate to cover all normal purchases completed throughout the year without the need to update the University's Insurers.
-However, if your School purchases a particularly expensive new piece of equipment (say over €100,000) you should inform the Buildings Office on ext 2134 or email firstname.lastname@example.org
+However, if your School purchases a particularly expensive new piece of equipment (say over €100,000) you should inform the Buildings and Estates on ext 2134 or email firstname.lastname@example.org

 12. What happens if my School receives a piece of equipment on loan?